02 Nov EHR Checklist: Three Critical Steps to Consider Before You Go Live

 Investing in ophthalmology and optometry EHR software is one of the most significant business decisions you’ll make for your practice.
-It’s important to look for practice management and EHR system that focus on your future goals, not immediate needs—one that works the way you do.
+It’s important to look for a practice management and EHR system that focuses on your future goals, not immediate needs—one that works the way you do.

 Before you go live, pay close attention to three critical steps that can make or break a successful EHR deployment.

 Select the Right Hardware, Software, and Ancillary Equipment

 - Always refer to your EHR vendor’s hardware and software system recommended lists.
 Only use the equipment and operating systems that your EHR vendor supports and tests.

 - Use high-quality hardware and exceed hardware minimum requirements (processor speed, hard drive space, RAM, etc.) to stay ahead of advancing technology.
 Focus on your future needs, not just immediate.

 - Discuss ancillary equipment requirements with your EHR vendor before you purchase equipment, such as high-output laser and label printers, barcode, insurance card and document scanners, and high-density removable backup devices.